Insights / A Look At Software Development Culture

 Non-Traditional Work Environment

 Software developers are simply wired differently than the typical office worker.
 They aren’t lazy.
 They don’t have a poor work ethic.
-But, their work style and pattern is different than the standard office culture.
+However, their work style and pattern are different than the standard office culture.
 This difference can create a strain in relationships between your developers and management – or other departments.

-Key Takeaway: There are 2 kinds of companies: ones that cater to developers (think Googleplex) and those that do not.
-Companies that offer attractive, fun, top tech, non-traditional environments have a better chance of attracting the best minds.
-"Traditional" companies that aren't in the business of building software to compete against the Googolplexes of the world - and it's no contest.
-A software development company is naturally geared to create a more conducive work environment to the software development culture.
+Key Takeaway: There are two kinds of companies: ones that cater to developers (think Googleplex) and those that do not.
+Companies that offer attractive, fun, top-tech, non-traditional environments have a better chance of attracting the best minds.
+"Traditional" companies that aren't in the business of building software struggle to compete against the Googolplexes of the world - and it's no contest.
+A software development company is naturally geared to create a more conducive software developer work environment to the software development culture.

 In Summary

 Every company has a core business mission and focus.
-To be successful and continue to be competitive, you need quality applications written by skilled software development teams.
-A software development outsourcer – who understands the software development culture – may be just the kind of business partner you need.
+To be successful and competitive, you need quality applications written by skilled software development teams.

 - Their focus on technology is attractive to professionals who are making a career out of software development.